mstfdkmn/iRODS-Training/iRODs-Training-Bootcamp.md

 ```

 ### Connection
-On lisa machine type in
+To connect to iRODS from your Lisa type in

 ```
 iinit